JiscRDSS/Canonical-data-model/Data-Model/Background/readme.md

 [PREMIS](http://www.loc.gov/standards/premis/v3/)

-An evaluation of PREMIS metadata fields required was made from the work of [Kirsty Lee](https://twitter.com/thebitgardener), digital archivivst at the University of Edinburgh.
+An evaluation of PREMIS metadata fields required was made from the work of [Kirsty Lee](https://twitter.com/thebitgardener), digital archivist at the University of Edinburgh.
 The dataset captured for her [blog post](http://libraryblogs.is.ed.ac.uk/bitsandpieces/2016/01/13/archivematica-youre-the-one-that-i-want/) on evaluating Archivematica for PREMIS metadata was used as the base point for creating a [diagram](https://github.com/JiscRDSS/rdss-canonical-data-model/blob/4.0.0/Data-Model/Background/Preservation%20data%20model%20image.png) for expected preservation metadata.
 This deals with fields only, not the workflow.

 [PROV-O](https://www.w3.org/TR/2013/REC-prov-dm-20130430/)